 - How to triple sulforaphane in broccoli sprouts

-- How to each broccoli sprouts + our recipes
+- How to eat broccoli sprouts + our recipes

-Many of the Hormones Balance recipes (including my cookbook Cooking for Hormone Balance) include broccoli sprouts.
+Many of the Hormones Balance recipes (including my cookbook Overcoming Estrogen Dominance) include broccoli sprouts.
 In this article, I will show you why I make them such an important part of our culinary protocols.

 You will discover the incredible medicinal benefits of broccoli sprouts, how to triple their sulforaphane content, and tips for making sprouts at home.
 If you are short on time, you can simply purchase broccoli sprouts at the health store, already sprouted and prepared.

 You will also learn about how to get a standardized, lab-tested dose through supplementation.
 This can be essential to your healing if you are dealing with severe symptoms of Estrogen Dominance, like breast cancer.
 Let’s dive in.

 When a seed, nut, bean or grain is germinated with water and it begins to grow, it becomes a sprout.
 The germination starts a growing process, which aids in the digestibility of the bean, seed or grain and brings a flood of enzymes into each individual sprout.